GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **ClickCounter**(uint8_t **sclk**, uint8_t **rclk**, uint8_t **dio**, bool **rgthAlgn**, bool **zeroPad**)
 ### Description:
-Class constructor, create an instance of the class for each display to use.
+Class constructor, creates an instance of the class for each display to use.
 There's no need to configure the pins before calling the method, as the constructor takes care of the task.
 ### Parameters:
 **sclk:** uint8_t (unsigned char), passes the pin number that is connected to the sclk pin of the display (the **SH_CP** pin of the shift register if working in a custom display).
 The pin must be free to be used as a digital output.
 **rclk:** uint8_t (unsigned char), passes the pin number that is connected to the rclk pin of the display (the **ST_CP** pin of the shift register if working in a custom display).
 The pin must be free to be used as a digital output.